zita-ch/zita-ch.github.io/README.md

 # Welcome to My Page

+**The last update of this page was in May 2022.
+I will do a major update in August 2022.**

 I am **Chong Zhang**, a senior undergraduate at Tsinghua University, China.

 I am a member of my school's Robocup Humanoid team.
 Our team is co-advised by Dr. Jiwen Zhang and Dr. Li Liu.
 I am responsible for the gait algorithm based on DRL methods.